glutanimate/anki-addon-builder/README.md

 └── addon.json [required] (contains add-on meta information read by aab)
 ```

-For a more detailed look at the entire directory tree please refer to my recently updated add-on repositories.
+For a more detailed look at the entire directory tree please feel free to take a look at some of the [add-ons I've published recently](https://github.com/topics/anki-addon?o=desc&q=user%3Aglutanimate&s=updated).

 #### addon.json

-Metadata needed by `aab` to work correctly is stored in an `addon.json` file at the root of the project tree.
+All of the metadata needed by `aab` to work correctly is stored in an `addon.json` file at the root of the project tree.
 For more information on its fields and their specifications please refer to the [schema file](./aab/schema.json).

 ### License and Credits